ULHPC/tutorials/advanced/RESIF/README.md

 ## Using the software environment available on the UL HPC platform

-Before starting this tutorial, please make sure you are on a compute node of Gaia and not on the access node.
+Before starting this tutorial, please make sure you are on a compute node of Gaia/Chaos and not on the access node.
 To get resources on a compute node, use the following command:
 `(access)$> oarsub -I -l nodes=1,walltime=1:00:00`
 (for more details about this command and the node reservation process on the clusters, please referer to the [ULHPC documentation](https://hpc.uni.lu/users/docs/oar.html).)

-Using the software available on the UL HPC platform is done through [environment modules](http://modules.sourceforge.net/)/[Lmod](https://www.tacc.utexas.edu/research-development/tacc-projects/lmod) which provide a `module` command that we review in the following section.
+Using the software available on the UL HPC platform is done through [Lmod](https://www.tacc.utexas.edu/research-development/tacc-projects/lmod) which provide a `module` command that we review in the following section.
-Environment Modules allow us to provide a multitude of applications and libraries in multiple versions.
+Lmod allows us to provide a multitude of applications and libraries in multiple versions.
 These tools use special files named "modules" that define ways to manage environment variables such as PATH, LD_LIBRARY_PATH and MANPATH, enabling the easy loading and unloading of application/library profiles and their dependencies.

 ### `module` command basics and workflow

+Firstly, we activate the newest software stack:

+    source /opt/apps/resif/default_user.sh

 By using `module available` (or the shorter forms `module avail` or `module av`) we can list all the software modules of the software stack:

     (node)$> module avail
-    ------------------- /opt/apps/devel/v0.0-20150212/core/modules/bio ----------------
+    ------------------- /opt/apps/devel/v1.1-20150414/core/modules/bio ----------------
     bio/ABySS/1.3.4-goolf-1.4.10-Python-2.7.3        bio/Bowtie2/2.2.2-goolf-1.4.10   (D)
     bio/ABySS/1.3.4-ictce-5.3.0-Python-2.7.3  (D)    bio/Cufflinks/2.0.2-goolf-1.4.10
     [...]
 Note that this command returns a lot of information since there is a lot of installed software.
 To reduce the output we can search for what we are interested in, for example:

-    (node)$> module avail 2>&1 | grep -i gromacs bio/GROMACS/4.6.1-ictce-5.3.0-hybrid
+    (node)$> module avail gromacs
+    ----------- /opt/apps/devel/v1.1-20150414/core/modules/bio --------------
-    bio/GROMACS/4.6.1-ictce-5.3.0-mt
+    bio/GROMACS/4.6.1-ictce-5.3.0-hybrid    bio/GROMACS/4.6.1-ictce-5.3.0-mt
     bio/GROMACS/4.6.5-goolf-1.4.10-mt (D)
     [...]
 This will only output the software modules from the software stack that contain "gromacs" (case insensitive) in their name.